alexrothenberg/alexrothenberg.github.com/_posts/2014-01-06-learning-d3-by-building-a-chart.js.md

   })
 {% endhighlight %}

 1. Line 14 - Load and parse the `snow.tsv` file.
-We give it 2 callbacks, the first for formatting each row and the last to process the data by adding it to our dom
+We give it 2 callbacks, the first for formatting each row and the last to process the data by adding it to our DOM
 2. Lines 7-12 - Format each row by converting the `average` column from a string to a number
 3. Line 15 - Bind our data to all the elements with the `bar` class (it's an empty set when the page loads but this becomes useful further on)
-4. Line 16 - for each data item without a corresponding dom element (that's what `enter()` means) create a `rect` element
+4. Line 16 - for each data item without a corresponding DOM element (that's what `enter()` means) create a `rect` element
 5. Lines 17-20 - set a bunch of positioning attributes on each rect.
 The attributes can either be a contant or a function that gets called with the data item d3 attached to this particular rect element.

 Now we have a bar but they're all on top of each other (mouse over what's below to see)